 4. Take all of your fringe in your hand and comb through again, bringing the bulk of it into the centre of your face, making sure it is straight with no out of place kinks.

-5. Holding the bottom of your fringe pinched between your thumb and index finger, extend it out in front of you and twist (twisting the fringe gives it a more balanced, framing look – a less blunt look – if you’d like it to be blunt I’ve found it’s easier to use this method and then work into the sides little by little afterward so it isn’t too wonky) the end making sure you’re not holding your hair too tightly otherwise you won’t be allowing for that little bit of bounce fringes have once dry.
+5. Holding the bottom of your fringe pinched between your thumb and index finger, extend it out in front of you and twist (twisting the fringe gives it a more balanced, framing look – a less blunt look – if you’d like it to be blunt I’ve found it’s easier to use this bang method and then work into the sides little by little afterward so it isn’t too wonky) the end making sure you’re not holding your hair too tightly otherwise you won’t be allowing for that little bit of bounce fringes in cutting have once dry.

 6. Chop through the twisted hair about 1/2cm below the point you’d like your hair to fall.
 Snip any stragglers.